A Comprehensive Overview Of Data Quality Monitoring

 In summary, data quality monitoring answers the question of trust and reliability with your data: How reliable is the data your pipeline is ingesting across your entire data system?
 As an engineer, you want to understand the quality of the product (in this case, data) you are working on to ensure the systems you are building are reliable and won’t fail and cause business harm.

-A lack of control or visibility into data quality can lead to inaccurate insights, leading to poor decisions, which can result in lost income or a poor customer experience.
+A lack of control or visibility into data quality can lead to inaccurate insights and poor decisions, resulting in lost income or a poor customer experience.

 - Try WhyLabs’s Free Self-Service Data Monitoring Platform — https://whylabs.ai/free